Solar Industry Data

 Growth in Solar is led by Falling Prices

-The cost to install solar has dropped by more than 60% over the last 10 years, leading the industry to expand into new markets and deploy thousands of systems nationwide.
+The cost to install solar has dropped by more than 70% since 2010, leading the industry to expand into new markets and deploy thousands of systems nationwide.

-- Solar top source of new electric generating capacity installed in 2016
+Solar accounted for 22% of all new capacity installed in 1H 2017

-- Now 1.3 million installations in the U.S.
+There are now more than 1.5 million solar installations in the U.S.

 Solar PV Price Breakdown